 Favorite Gilla Beer: Oktoberfest, Neither Confirm Nor Deny or Step Brewers

-As a lifelong resident of Ascension Parish, Bobby is stoked to be part owner and head brewer of Ascension's first craft brewery.
+As a lifelong resident of Ascension Parish, Bobby is stoked to join the ownership team as the head brewer of Ascension's first craft brewery.
 Bobby's craft beer story begins with the first time he had a Warsteiner's Dunkel beer and was surprised by a dark beer being light and approachable.
 Then, Sierra Nevada's Pale Ale peaked his interest in hoppy beer, the floodgates were opened and the obsession began.
-After home brewing for just a couple of years, he took became a brewer at Southern Craft and learned the art and craft of commercial brewing.
+After home brewing for just a couple of years, he took a stab at pro brewing at Southern Craft.
 Fast forward a few years, the fellas at Gilla recruited him and under the wing of then head brewer Brad, he became head brewer and now co-owner.
 He shares the vision of Brad and Alex to become a staple in the community and in growing the brewery's taproom and distribution in the market.

 Favorite beer: Ænimatic Parabol and Step Brewers